circlefin/verite/README.md

 | --- | -------------- | -------- |
 | 1   | alice@test.com | testing  |
 | 2   | bob@test.com   | testing  |

+## Sample DID Document

+A did:web identifier must be prefixed with a fully qualified domain name that is secured by a TLS/SSL certificate; for now, a sample one is available at [ttp://localhost:3000/.well-known/did.json](http://localhost:3000/.well-known/did.json) with domain https://www.example.com.